UW-Green Bay Robotics & STEM Camp

 Science, technology, engineering and mathematics (STEM) drive our nation’s innovation and competitiveness by generating new ideas, new companies and new industries.
 Did you know that over the past 10 years growth in STEM careers was three times larger than growth in non-STEM careers?

-This camp challenges students entering grades 6-9, from July 21-24, to learn the basics of the engineering design process using hands-on learning with the Lego® Mindstorms® platform.
-Join Oshkosh FIRST Program Director, Tyler Olds and other professionals on July 21-24, 2013 on a mission to enhance students’ interest in robotic design and basic programming.
+This camp challenges students entering grades 6-9, from July 6-9 and July 27-30, to learn the basics of the engineering design process using hands-on learning with the Lego® Mindstorms® platform.
+Join Tesla Charter School's Robotics Camp Director and teacher, Sean Schuff and Melinda Pollen from Brown County's UW-Extension Cooperative on July 6-9 and July 27-30 on a mission to enhance students’ interest in robotic design, basic programming and STEM projects.
 Held on the UWGB campus students will have the opportunity to meet professionals from the STEM industry, learn about existing and new initiatives in robotics from companies in the Green Bay area, and develop problem-solving and team-building skills.
-Students do not need robotic or programming experience prior to taking the UWGB Robotics Camp.
+Students do not need robotic or programming experience prior to taking the UWGB Robotics Camps.

-- Fees: $279 for commuter day campers; $469 for campers who choose to live on campus
+- Fees for each session: $279 for commuter day campers (includes 3 lunches); $495 for campers who choose to live on campus

 The Perfect Camp Location - This 700 acre campus location is a perfect setting for summer camps.
 Located five miles from the downtown Green Bay area.